Balanced attack leading Norwin girls soccer - Trib HSSN

 Norwin’s girls soccer team is hoping to rediscover its championship recipe this fall.

 So far, the Knights believe they have the right ingredients.
-Balancing them has been the key for the Knights, who opened the year with four wins, including three in Section 3-4A play.
-Norwin outscored its opponents, 18-1.
+Balancing them has been the key for the Knights, who opened the year with six wins, including four in Section 3-AAAA.
+Norwin outscored its opponents, 27-1.

-Eight Knights scored through their first four matches.
-Katelyn Kauffman led the way with five goals, while Paloma Swankler had four.
-Bernick was next with three and Dani Iannuzzo had two.
-Megan Dietz, Melaina Walker, Morgan Sigut and Emily Shaw also scored.
+Nine Knights scored through their first six matches.
+Katelyn Kauffman led the way with seven goals, and Paloma Swankler and Dani Iannuzzo had five apiece.
+Bernick was next with four, and Megan Dietz added two.
+Melaina Walker, Morgan Sigut, Emily Shaw and Madison Rose also foudn the back of the net.

 “We used to focus on just one player.
 The coaches want us to be more diverse and focus on the whole offense and not just having one player score all the goals.
 We’ll be more dangerous with five or six girls with the same amount of goals, rather than just one with the most goals.